 - That it’s always better to start investing as soon as possible, rather than waiting for the perfect moment

-- How to create a money-making machine by automatically putting aside a small portion of your paycheck each month
+- How you can create a money-making machine by automatically putting aside a small portion of your paycheck each month

-- That the power of compounding to build wealth over time
+- That the power of compounding is an essential factor in generating wealth over time

 When is the best time to start investing?
 Right from your first paycheck?
 When you have a spouse and are looking to start a nest egg?
 Sometime in the misty future?
 And even then, what’s the best way to start investing?
 How should you start investing?
 Did you ever learn to invest?
 Chances are that you’ve been waiting for just the “right” moment to start investing, but just what makes that moment happen?
 Trying to figure out whether it makes sense to start investing today or wait until you have more money – we’re here to help you out.

 Use time to your advantage

 The short answer is invest today, not tomorrow.
 Because even if you just start investing a little bit, that amount will have that much longer to take advantage of the power of compounding.

 Think of it this way –you’re already a financial trader.
 Maybe you don’t see it that way, but if you work for a living, you’re trading your time for money.
 That’s probably the worst trade you can make.
 Why?
 Because there’s always more money, but you can never get more time.
 How do you stop this cycle?
 How can you keep time on your side while still making a profit?